ndalyrose/greenwichsoftwarecarpentry/index.md

 This is a lie about a mountain!

 Parliament Hill is not a mountain but it sure feels like it, am I right?!

+And now I'm thinking of digressing and talking about living in Colorado.